reflectoring/reflectoring.github.io/_posts/2020-09-07-spring-boot-health-check.md

 ...
 }
 ```
-The corresponding error output appears when we introduce an error by specifying a non-existent table as:
+The corresponding error output appears when we introduce an error by specifying a non-existent table:
 ```json
 "FetchUsersAPI": {
    "status": "OUT_OF_SERVICE",